Reviews

 OneDrive5 GB$6.99/mo*NoYesYesWindows users

-Jottacloud5 GB$11.99/moNoYesYes + NASMulti-device + NAS
+Jottacloud5 GB~$11.99/moNoYesYes + NASMulti-device + NAS

-Sync.com5 GB$8.04/moYesYesYesPrivacy + teams
+Sync.com5 GB~$8/moYesYesYesPrivacy + teams

-Dropbox2 GB$9.99/moNoPartialYesTeams + integrations
+Dropbox2 GB~$11.99/moNoPartialYesTeams + integrations

 *OneDrive $6.99/mo includes full Microsoft 365 Personal (Word, Excel, PowerPoint, Outlook) plus 1TB storage.
+Promotional first-year prices for IDrive and pCloud sales change frequently — check the provider before buying.

 Don't just pick the most popular app.
 Match it to your actual situation: